Anamorphic Speckle Patterns: Fixing DIC for Large Structures

 The Problem with DIC on Large Structures

-This creates a real problem: perspective distortions cause the speckles to appear non-uniform in the camera view, degrading correlation quality and increasing measurement uncertainty.
+This creates a real problem: perspective distortions cause speckles to appear non-uniform in the camera view, degrading correlation quality and increasing measurement uncertainty.

 The Anamorphic Solution